-Retention for Per-VM Backup Files
+Retention Policy for Per-VM Backup Files

 If you enable the Use per-VM backup files option for the backup repository, Veeam Backup & Replication creates a separate backup chain for every VM added to the job.
 Backup files are stored together in the folder of the backup job in the backup repository.
 The job produces one metadata file.
 This file stores information about all created backup files and backup chains.